Doctors, Here’s What the Windows Server 2008 End of Life Means For You

 Cloud vs. Server: Tech Support

 Another component to consider when evaluating your options for after the Windows Server R2 end of life is tech support.

-With a cloud gastroenterology EMR, you have one less phone call to make, which can mean faster and simpler issue resolution.
+With a cloud-based EMR, you have one less phone call to make, which can mean faster and simpler issue resolution.

 Cloud vs. Server: Security

 These days, medical practices must take many protective measures to defend against security issues such as viruses and ransomware.
 There’s no way to guarantee safety, but a strong security team can go a long way toward helping mitigate threats.